beagleboard/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

 The prerequisites required for creating the Libero project locally are:

-1. Microchip design tools: Refer to the document here for :ref:`installation instructions<beaglev-fire-mchp-fpga-tools-installation-guide>` of microchip FPGA tools.
+1. Microchip design tools: Refer to the document here for :ref:`installation instructions<beaglev-fire-mchp-fpga-2025-1-tools-installation-guide>` of microchip FPGA tools.
 2. Python requirements for gateware build scripts:

 .. code-block:: shell